kingst/ecs150-projects/project4-wip/README.md

 file system](#distributed-file-system-1).
 We recommend implementing your server in this order where you ensure that you have a solid foundation before moving on to the next part.

+Fundamentally, this project is all about persistent storage.
+However, the interfaces you have to work with are all different.
+The disk operates only on disk blocks, the local file system organizes disk blocks into a heirarchical file system, and the API layer uses the local file system to provide an object abstraction.
+Each of these components have their own unique physical reality to work with and illusion they provide to software running above.

 ## Distributed File System

 ### Background